This article is part of a larger series on Retail Management.

-For help choosing a payment processor, see our guide on the best payment gateways.
+If you need help choosing a payment processor, see our guide on the best payment gateways.

 The PrestaShop Addons marketplace offers close to 4,000 modules (extensions or integrations), including thousands available in languages other than English.
-Most integrations are available as one-time purchases, and their reviews are available on their respective module pages.
+Most integrations are one-time purchases, and their reviews are available on their respective module pages.

 PrestaShop Ease of Use

 - Support plans, starting at 249.00 euros (~$268 at the time of conversion)

 - Training: Documentation, catalog, and course programs

 - Phone support: Mondays to Fridays from 9 a.m. to 6:30 p.m.

 Setting up PrestaShop requires a lot of time and technical know-how.
 For example, in the first setup phase, you’ll need to download the software, create a database, upload the software to your server using an FTP client, and then install it.
 You can read through PrestaShop’s Get Started guide for more information, including the step-by-step installation documentation.

 PrestaShop offers email and phone support, though most users said that they had trouble getting the assistance they needed via phone and that most email replies came late.
 However, help from the community forum is widespread—including support for common languages (such as English and Spanish).